 Even better, see it at night, when the lights make the exterior glow.
 The inside lighting is brightest on the statue of Lincoln too, making it even more awe-inspiring and strangely calming.

-Your Washington weekend trip needs just one more activity in order to be complete.
-Right across the Lincoln Memorial, on the other side of the Potomac River, is the Arlington National Cemetery.
+Your Washington weekend trip needs just one more activity to be complete.
+Right across the Lincoln Memorial, on the other side of the Potomac River, is Arlington National Cemetery.
 Technically it’s located in Arlington, Virginia, but like all major institutions, it has a DC address.

 Arlington Cemetery is the burial site of many historical figures and military personnel who continued to fight and pave the way for the freedom of the United States and its people.